 The Internship program reflects the values of: food justice, sustainability, use of communications technology to promote nutrition, a global perspective on food, and culturally competent approaches to nutrition education.

 The program’s mission, vision, and values encompass each of the domains of professional behavior.
-Provision of services and application of research, along with teaching, are the core mission of the GSPHHP, which guides the program in Food and Nutrition in Public Health and the Dietetic Internship.
-Communication and application of knowledge are essential to the health promotion goals expressed in the mission of the CUNY GSPHHP, as they are to becoming effective dietetic practitioners.
+Provision of services and application of research, along with teaching, are the core mission of the SPH, which guides the program in Food and Nutrition in Public Health and the Dietetic Internship.
+Communication and application of knowledge are essential to the health promotion goals expressed in the mission of the CUNY SPH, as they are to becoming effective dietetic practitioners.
 Use and management of resources is key to the shared mission of engaging the public in an ongoing dialogue on public health policy, promoting health equity, and valuing socially and ecologically sustainable food systems.
 Competence, accountability, and quality of practice are emphasized throughout, and are the cornerstones of the mission to promote both basic competency and professional development in nutrition and dietetics practice in both traditional and emerging areas.
 The program’s mission, vision, and values are consistent with the education and training of exceptional Registered Dietitians.

 The courses comprising the traditional track of the Nutrition and Dietetic Internship have been integrated into the curriculum for the Master of Public Health degree.
 This reflects the progression by ACEND and CDR towards entry level RD/RDNs being trained at the level of a Master’s degree.
-On-line track interns are encouraged to further develop their expertise in Public Health by completing the Certificate in Public Health, available on-line through the GSPHHP, or to pursue Masters’ level education in their locale.
+On-line (distance) track interns are encouraged to further develop their expertise in Public Health by completing the Certificate in Public Health, available on-line through the SPH, or to pursue Masters’ level education in their locale.